-Home is Where the Heart Heals: Innovative Care for Cardiac Infants
+Home is Where the Heart Heals: Innovative Care for Infants

 This past year, Evonne Morell, DO, and Libby Lanford, MD, supported by other cardiac specialists, launched the Early Single Ventricle Multidisciplinary Clinic/Home Monitoring Program at UPMC Children’s.
 Thanks to this initiative, infants with hypoplastic left heart syndrome (HLHS), can now be safely discharged home between their first two major surgeries—an enormous breakthrough.